 View articles in other categories: Dividend Stocks, Large Cap Stocks, Mid Cap Stocks, small cap stocks, Macro-economic, Value Investing Tips, Investing Questions, Personal Finance, Investment Guide, Investment Definitions

-Do you find the post useful?
-Please share Share3 Tweet0 Entrepreneurs have some commendable personality traits: they are proactive, they strategize, they think big and most important of them all is that they plan for long-term benefits.
-Planning comes naturally to all entrepreneurs and yet retirement planning for self employed and entrepreneurs is often a… [Read More]
+Entrepreneurs have some commendable personality traits: they are proactive, they strategize, they think big and most important of them all is that they plan for long-term benefits.
+Planning comes naturally to all entrepreneurs and yet retirement planning for self employed and entrepreneurs is often a big challenge.
+The biggest challenge most self-employed professionals face is investing their time and money in scaling up their business and simultaneously achieving personal goals for financial independence.

-Do you find the post useful?
-Please share Share6 Tweet0 This article comes from Eric Czerwonka of Buddy Punch.
 We’ve all heard the saying, “It takes money to make money”.
 This adage still rings true, but not in the way you may think.
-For one, it’s now easier than ever to start a business from… [Read More]
+For one, it’s now easier than ever to start a business from scratch, without any overhead costs.
+But to grow a business from an idea to something that is actually profitable, you will still have to put some money into it.
+Here are a few essential investments that you’ll want to make in order to see your business grow.